 Posted on September 5, 2015 by Rita Wilson

-Medicare will soon seek reimbursement of conditional payments related to a workers’ compensation claim while the claim is still open, possibly more than once.
+Expect potential changes in the Medicare’s conditional payment reimbursement process related to a workers’ compensation claim while the claim is still open, possibly more than once.
 That is among the changes stemming from a revised process to seek reimbursement of conditional payments made in a claim.

 Beginning Oct.
 5, Medicare is shifting responsibility for its recovery of conditional payments, where the Centers for Medicare and Medicaid Services (CMS) is pursuing recovery directly from a workers’ compensation entity, to the Commercial Repayment Center (CRC), away from the Benefits Coordination & Recovery Center (BCRC).
 The transition will result in several changes to the process.

 Working with the experts at Tower MSA Partners means your claims professionals need not be experts on Medicare Secondary Payer (MSP) compliance or conditional payments.
 However, payers should be aware of the new process and take steps to reduce any challenges.